norda97/ANKEngine/README.md

 # TechniqueSandbox
-This is a DX11 engine used as a learning sandbox.
+This is a Game/3D editor engine used as a learning sandbox.

 # Work in progress:
 * Directx 11 support